 Last week I shared how writing a book was one of my dreams, and now that the book is finished, published and “out there”, I’ve had time to reflect on it all.

 It’s funny that we call these goals of ours “dreams”, even though chasing our dreams is far from a “dream-like” experience.
 Quite the opposite, chasing dreams is often a long and enduring journey of really hard work.
 For me, writing a book very much involved the obligatory blood, sweat, tears and fears that often put people off.
 But what you don’t often hear about is the joy that greets you and keeps you going along the way.
 And there really were many wonderful moments, like reaching that milestone of finishing the first draft and also holding the paperback version of my book in my hand for the first time.
 If you have ever thought of writing a book yourself, I can’t say that the fear and hard work is going to disappear, because it won’t, but these aren’t reasons to not do it if it is indeed “your dream”.

 Here are some of my top tips for writing a book based on what I learned from writing my first book.

 My top tips for writing a book

-Buy Shy Feet: Short Stories Inspired by Travel
+Buy Shy Feet: Short Stories Inspired by Travel from Amazon or Kobo.